lsbardel/python-stdnet/CONTRIBUTING.rst

+We very much welcome your contribution of course.
+To do so, simply follow these guidelines:

-1. Fork python-stdnet on github
+* Fork python-stdnet on github (https://github.com/lsbardel/python-stdnet).
-2. Create a topic branch (git checkout -b my_branch)
+* Create a topic branch (git checkout -b my_branch).
-3. Push to your branch (git push origin my_branch)
+* Push to your branch (git push origin my_branch).
-4. Create an issue at https://github.com/lsbardel/python-stdnet/issues with a link to your patch
+* Create an issue at https://github.com/lsbardel/python-stdnet/issues with a link to your patch.

 Thanks!